Brilliant Jumping Spider

 Almost all jumping spiders are predators, mostly preying on insects, other spiders, and other non-aquatic arthropods.
 The most common procedure is sighting the prey, stalking, fastening a silk safety line to the surface, using the two pairs of back legs to jump on the victim, and finally biting the prey.
 Most jumping spiders walk throughout the day, so that they maximize their chances of a catch.

-''P. clarus'', which is large by the standards of salticids, takes prey up to the size of an adult earwig.
-In an experiment, the jumping spider was offered as many fruit flies as it could eat, and in 4-hour sessions specimens took 17 flies on average—while one took 41.
-When the courtship display of wolf spider ''Schizocosa ocreata'' combines visual signals with vibrations, ''P. clarus'' responds to its wolf spider prey more quickly than when the wolf spider presents only one of the types of signal.
+"P. clarus", which is large by the standards of salticids, takes prey up to the size of an adult earwig.
+In an experiment, when jumping spider were offered as many fruit flies as they could eat within a 4-hour sessions, specimens took 17 flies on average—while one took 41.
+When the courtship display of wolf spider "Schizocosa ocreata" combines visual signals with vibrations, "P. clarus" responds to its wolf spider prey more quickly than when the wolf spider presents only one of the types of signal.

 References: